 - Health & Wellbeing.
 Such an essential workplace necessity today.
 Employees care about their mental health, and it’s an employer’s responsibility to help care for it.
 Find ways to initiate a healthier lifestyle with your employees.
 Consider well-being workshops, nutrition classes, yoga & meditation practices, gym passes, healthy lunches, the list goes on.

 - Transparent leadership.
 Let your leadership team set the ultimate engagement examples.
 Have them host "open office" hours to create a transparent and safe space for staff to communicate concerns, ideas, or just say hello.

 Wrapping up on building employee engagement

 There are many more ways you can build employee engagement than those listed above.
 Although, the five points discussed here can certainly get you started.
 Every organization is different, and what may work for some can't work for everyone.

 Identify employee engagement tactics that resonate with your brand and vision.
 Plus, if you're ever stuck for ideas, ask your employees what would motivate them and work from there.

 Employee engagement takes time and resources to implement.
 However, once the practice and routines are set out, it becomes ingrained in company culture and partially runs itself.
 The effort is well worth the reward.

 Ray Slater Berry is the director at DSLX—a B2B SaaS content agency.
-He has been working in content marketing and social media for eight years.
-He specializes in the tech, innovation, and travel sectors, and is a published novelist with his first book, Golden Boy.
+He has been working in content marketing and social media for a decade and specializes in the tech, innovation, and travel sectors.
+Ray is a published novelist with his first book, Golden Boy.
 You can find him on Twitter.